haihala/whoops-all-grapplers/docs/2. Areas/characters/index.md

 One X per line, when all lines have an X at polished, the character is done.

 ## Idea dump
 If a character has a name or more than 3 lines, they need a file of their own.
-Copy template.md and change the name.
+Copy [[template]] and change the name.
 Add a page to the excel that holds move importance.

-### Characters
-### Names

-### Mechanics
 - Gain a character specific resource by canceling moves
 - Catch and release projectiles
 - Psychopath that is not evil (maybe in a relationship with another character)